17 Songs That Reference Jack and Diane

 15. "Buckingham Blues" by Weird Al Yankovic

-Leave it to Weird Al Yankovic, the jackwagon of songwriters, to generate this novelty song.
-It was timely back in 1983, describing the lives of Prince Charles and Lady Diana to the tune of "Jack and Diane."
+Leave it to Weird Al Yankovic, the jackwagon of songwriters, to generate this novelty blues song.
+It was timely back in 1983, describing the lives of Prince Charles and Lady Diana using the basic "Jack and Diane" idea.
 Knowing what we know now, however, this parody just seems a little sad.

 16. "Homer and Marge" by Weird Al Yankovic